NilutpalPaul/Hiring-Task/README.md

 # Hiring Task

-1. Set up a new Next.js project using the command: 'npx create-next-app'.
+1. Set up a new Next.js project using the command: 'npx create-next-app hiring-task'.

-2. Install the following dependencies:

-npm install react react-dom next

-npm install axios

-3. Create a new directory called 'pages' in the root directory.
+2. Create a new directory called 'pages' in the root directory.

-4. Create a new file called 'index.js' inside the 'pages' directory:
+3. Create a new file called 'index.js' inside the 'pages' directory:

 The Code is given in the index.js file.

-5. Create a new directory called 'api' in the root directory.

-6. Create a new file called 'tasks.js' inside the 'api' directory:
+4. Create a new css file called 'Home.module.css' inside the 'styles' directory:

-The code is given in task.js file.

-7. Update the 'package.json' file with the following scripts:

-The code is given in package.json file.
+The code is given in Home.module.css file.

 8. Run the application using the command: npm run dev.